 \subsection{Generalizability}

-In contrast to the existing practice of initializing the models with using large-scale natural image dataset (ImageNet) pre-trained weights, or using generic initialization schemes adopted from mainstream computer vision, we transfer the weights learned from the first step to initialize the model training in the second step.
+In contrast to the existing practice of initializing the models using large-scale natural image dataset (ImageNet) pre-trained weights, or using generic initialization schemes adopted from mainstream computer vision, we transfer the weights learned from the first step to initialize the model training in the second step.
 The self-supervised inductive biases learned during the initialization stage will serve as an effective weight initialization scheme for the subsequent segmentation training task.

-Our proposed data-dependent weight initialization approach is complementary and can be integrated into any hybrid volumetric segmentation model to provide a better starting point for model training by learning initial model weights via our proposed self-supervised tasks without modifying the architecture or loss functions.
-We show that our data-dependent weight initialization scheme performs seemlessly well for both fixed size representation models like UNETR \cite{UNETR} and hierarchical representation models like UNETR++ \cite{UNETR++}.
+Our proposed data-dependent weight initialization approach is complementary and can be integrated into any volumetric segmentation model to provide a better starting point for model training by learning initial model weights via our proposed self-supervised tasks without modifying the architecture or loss functions.
+We show that our data-dependent weight initialization scheme performs seamlessly well for both fixed-size representation models like UNETR \cite{UNETR} and hierarchical representation models like Swin-UNETR \cite{SWINUNETR} UNETR++ \cite{UNETR++} and MedNeXt \cite{roy2023mednext}.